ankane/blind_index/README.md

 end
 ```

-We use environment variables to store the keys as hex-encoded strings ([dotenv](https://github.com/bkeepers/dotenv) is great for this). *Do not commit them to source control.* Generate one key for encryption and one key for hashing.
+We use environment variables to store the keys as hex-encoded strings ([dotenv](https://github.com/bkeepers/dotenv) is great for this).
+[Here’s an explanation](https://github.com/ankane/shorts/blob/master/Encryption-Keys-Rails.md) of why `pack` is used. *Do not commit them to source control.* Generate one key for encryption and one key for hashing.
 You can generate keys in the Rails console with:

 ```ruby
 SecureRandom.hex(32)